 - Cryptography is used to prevent them from being counterfeited or spent twice.

-- There are thousands of coins currently in existence, and Bitcoin was the first one.
+- There are thousands of cryptocurrencies currently in existence, and Bitcoin was the first one.

 Below, we answer some common questions – and provide links that’ll enable you to learn about each topic in further detail.